- Updated On:

 About this property

 Apartment 7AB peers over the treetops of Gramercy Park and into the midtown skyline.
 The apartment has ten windows, four exposures, iconic views, and light flowing into the apartment at all times of the day.

-The current configuration is a one-bedroom with a great room, guest area, two full bathrooms, and five closets.
+The current configuration is a one-bedroom with a great room, office / guest area, two full bathrooms, and five closets.
 The master is set back from the entertaining area.
 It has an en suite bath and northern and southern windows allowing a cross-breeze into the bedroom.

 Other layout options to consider might include two or three bedrooms, and we have included an example of a three-bedroom layout below.

 Originally two park facing one-bedroom apartments, the combination created a twenty-eight foot wide expanse across the building’s four arched windows.
 The rebuilding of the apartment included new sub-flooring with solid 5/8th inch Wenge finished floors, a custom designed and built stainless steel and marble kitchen, and bathrooms finished in marble and Bisazza tiles and high-end fixtures.
 To complete the perfect apartment the owner acquired 12 feet of common hallway to add to the size and flow of the layout.

 Apartment 7AB is the end unit without neighbors side-to-side, and there are only three units on the floor.
 The walls and floors are thick, instilling quiet throughout, and the finished ceiling height is a generous 9’3.”
 Additional customized features and improvements include central air conditioning and recently installed wood-frame windows.